mitosch/prawn-swiss_qr_bill/README.md

 * `MissingIBANError`: When IBAN is missing.
 * `InvalidIBANError`: When IBAN is invalid.
 It checks for CH-IBAN only.
-* `InvalidReferenceError`: When IBAN is invalid.
-It checks for CH-IBAN only.
+* `InvalidReferenceError`: When reference is invalid.
+It checks for a valid QRR or SCOR reference

 ## Important

-This library can validate IBAN (switzerland only) and reference number (type QRR).
+This library can validate IBAN (switzerland only) and reference number (types QRR and SCOR).
-Validation of SCOR reference number is planned.
-It does not validate, if the given data is fully valid according to the implementation guidelines.
+It does not however validate, if the given data is fully valid according to the implementation guidelines.

 Please refer to the implementation guidelines and the Swiss QR-bill validaton portal by SIX below.